CyVerse-learning-materials/sonora_guide/step4.rst

 - Search for an answer:
   |CyVerse Learning Center|
 - Ask us for help:
-  click |Intercom| on the lower right-hand side of the page
+  click |Intercom| on the lower right corner of the page
 - Report an issue or submit a change:
   |Github Repo Link|
 - Send feedback: `learning@CyVerse.org <learning@CyVerse.org>`_